 Goals & Strategic Objectives

 The Minnesota Credit Union Network Board of Directors and staff are regularly engaged in the development of MnCUN's strategic plan.
 We are keenly focused on creating the environment to help credit unions grow marketshare, and we are tireless advocates of the credit union movement.
-Our three-year strategic plan grounds our core activities in four overarching goals:
+Our three-year strategic plan grounds our core activities in the following overarching goals:

 - Create a favorable legislative environment